Alzheimer’s and Humour: Finding Joy Amidst the Challenges

 Laughter has been linked to improved immune function and cardiovascular health.

-It can also improve sleep quality, reduce blood pressure levels, and increase respiratory capacity.
+It can also improve sleep quality, reduce blood levels, and increase respiratory capacity.

 Transition: Understanding the potential benefits of humour in Alzheimer’s care paves the way for exploring the impact of laughter therapy specifically tailored for individuals living with the condition.